What Is a Digital Experience Platform? DXP vs CMS vs WEM

 For the customer experience to remain consistent from acquisition to advocate, these back-end systems need to integrate.

-Digital is no longer just in Marketing’s hands, the entire business is responsible for it.
+Digital is no longer just in the marketing team's hands, the entire business is responsible for it.

 At their core, all DXP vendors are trying to supercharge the way the digital experience is delivered.

-The call for relevance and customer experience has been around for quite some time now in both B2C and B2B.
+The call for relevance and a better customer experience has been around for quite some time in both the B2C and B2B arenas.

-The next generation of CMS, Web Experience Management systems (WEM), changed websites from brochures into an integral part of the customer journey.
+The next generation of CMS, Web Experience Management systems, changed websites from brochures into an integral part of the customer journey.

 Moreover, it connected new digital channels such as mobile apps and social media.

-This realization launched the Digital Experience Platform (DXP).
-An open platform that easily integrates with other systems and departments.
-That enables companies to craft truly personal experiences to customers.
+This realization launched the Digital Experience Platform (DXP) — an open platform that easily integrates with other systems and departments — and that enables companies to craft truly personal experiences for customers.

 The Advantages of a DXP